 Greek public holidays and travelling

 The national holiday that falls smack bang in the middle of summer and that often get tourists into a pickle, is Assumption day, the most important celebration of the Virgin Mary in the Greek Orthodox calendar, held every year on the 15th August.
 As a major day of religious celebration, the days leading up to and the days following sees boats, flights and roads leading in and out of Athens becoming very overcrowded.
 You should expect delays and where possible avoid travelling domestically at this time.
-The good news is Athens is less crowded, most shops will be closed but a good amount of restaurants will open.
-Major museums including the Byzantine and Christian Museum and the Museum of Cycladic Art will be open as normal.
+The good news is Athens is less crowded and major museums including the Byzantine and Christian Museum and the Museum of Cycladic Art will be open as normal.
 The Acropolis Museum often extends its trading hours until 10:00pm.
 It could be the perfect day to out head to the beach or catch an evening movie at one of the many open-air cinemas around town, which also open on this holy day.

 Here’s a full list of other major national holidays in Greece.